 The administration of BOTOX® Cosmetic involves:

 No anesthesia.
 However, your doctor may choose to numb the area with a cold pack or anesthetic cream.
 Discomfort is usually minimal and brief.

 Your doctor will administer a few tiny injections of Botox Treatment in Miami directly into the muscles that cause those moderate-to-severe frown lines between the brows.

 No downtime is needed.
 You’re ready to get on with your day!

 Your physician will give you specific aftercare instructions.

 Side effects associated with the injection include localized pain, infection, inflammation, tenderness, swelling, redness, and/or bleeding/bruising.

 Schedule A Regular Botox Treatment Plan

-If you’re pleased with your Botox Treatment in Miami, you might want to consider a regular treatment schedule to help maintain your results.
+If you’re pleased with your Botox Treatment in Miami, consider a regular treatment schedule to maintain your results.